Tradesman Pricing Mistakes That Cost Thousands (UK Guide)

 Most tradesmen don’t lose money in one big mistake.

-They lose it slowly.
+They lose it slowly:

-A job that took longer than expected.
+• A job that overruns

-A quote that felt “about right.”
+• A quote that felt “about right”

 And the worst part?